microbit-foundation/spec-universal-hex/docs/format.md

     10 * Mbv2 Data records (`0x0D`) of 16 bytes
     Block end record (`0x0B`) with padding data
 }
-End of file record/block (512 bytes, or compacted with previous block?)
+End of file record
 ```

-As a proof-of-concept, a Python script has been used to convert a 'standard' micro:bit v1 Intel Hex file.
+As a proof-of-concept, a Python script has been used to convert a 'standard' Intel Hex file.
 It breaks it down into blocks of 10 records with 16 bytes of data each (the original data records were 16 bytes already), and modifies each block to contain the following:

+- For each block of 10 data records:
     - Starts with Block Start custom record type `0x0A` to include some metadata
         - The data included in this case (`0xDEADC0DE`) is just a place-holder
         - The metadata should indicate the micro:bit version for the block
     - Followed by an Extended Linear Address record
     - Then the original 10 data records
         - micro:bit v1 data uses the standard Intel Hex data record (`0x00`)
         - micro:bit v2 data uses Mbv2 Data custom record type (`0D`)
     - If the last block contains less than 10 data records it will add Padded Data records (`0x0C`)
-- End with Block End custom record type (`0x0B`)
+    - Ends with Block End custom record type (`0x0B`)
         - This type is used only to indicate the block is ending
         - The `0xDEADC0DE` data is only used to pad the block to be 512 bytes long
-- An end-of-file record can be included in the last 512 byte block of data
+- The last 512-byte block is followed by an End Of File record and a new line

 So this block of micro:bit v1 10 Intel Hex data records: